Student Services

 Private Apartment or Hotel Room

-If you are interested in finding out more information about other accommodation options for participants in our program, please contact Polly Withers at [email protected].
+If you are interested in finding out more information about other accommodation options, please contact Polly Withers at [email protected].
+Please note that a 15% service fee will be charged for any special arrangements.

 Academic Calendar